Irish flutes

 Prices 2024:

-• Keyless black ebonite flute (regular or raised holes) with nickel slide: 990 euro
+• Black ebonite flute (regular or raised holes) with brass slide: 890 euro

 • Silver tuning slide: 100 euro